 Vegetable Day: Today you can eat as many vegetables as you can handle, and they may be raw or steamed.
-You should really try and avoid peas, corn and beans but eat a lot of leafy greens.
+You should really try and avoid peas, corn, and beans but eat a lot of leafy greens.
 So today have as much soup and veggies as you want.
-And for dinner you may chow down on a big, baked potato with oil, or butter if that's your thing.
+And for dinner, you may chow down on a big, baked potato with oil, or butter if that’s your thing.

 Day 1 and Day 2 combo: Today you’re basically going to eat all the fruit (still no bananas though) and vegetables and soup you want, but no potato at dinner.

 You Can Finally Eat Bananas Day: Today’s a fun day because you can eat AS MANY BANANAS as you want today.
 You can also have as many glasses of skim milk as you’d like.
-And of course throughout the day eat as much soup as you want.
+And of course, throughout the day eat as much soup as you want.

-Get Your Protein And Tomatoes On: Today the diet calls for a piece of beef or chicken that is 10 to 20 ounces.
-You can substitute with anything high protein, as long as it's not too starchy or sugary.
+Get Your Protein And Tomatoes On Today the diet calls for a piece of beef or chicken that is 10 to 20 ounces.
+You can substitute with anything high in protein, as long as it’s not too starchy or sugary.
 You can also up to six fresh tomatoes.
 Putting ketchup on your beef does not count for fresh tomatoes.
-It’s also very important today that you drink 6 to 8 glasses of water to eliminate the uric acid from your body.
+It’s also very important today that you drink 6 to 8 glasses of water to eliminate uric acid from your body.
 Your soup should be eaten as often as you’d like.

 More Protein and Vegetables.
 (You may also feel free to substitute broiled fish for one of your protein days but not for both.)
-Eat as much protein (seriously have 3 porterhouse steak if you’d like), veggies and soup as you feel like today.
+Eat as much protein (seriously have 3 porterhouse steak if you’d like), veggies, and soup as you feel like today.
 Try to eat a good amount of leafy greens today but no baked potato!

 Unsweetened fruit juices, vegetables, and brown rice: You know the drill, you can stuff your face with as much of these items, and of course your soup today.